 ABOUT BUTTER AND AIR

 I started this blog because I love to cook, I love to write, and because I wanted to provide a high-quality resource for high-altitude cooking.
-High-altitude cooking involves more than adjusting recipes for baked goods; it’s knowing (among other things) that water takes longer to boil, that you can’t always find unusual ingredients in our remote grocery stores, and that souffles are a true holy grail.
-However, many of the recipes I make are minimally affected, or unaffected, by elevation.
+High-altitude cooking involves more than adjusting recipes for baked goods; it’s knowing (among other things) that water boils at a lower temperature, that you can’t always find unusual ingredients in our remote grocery stores, and that souffles are a true holy grail.
+However, many of the recipes I make are minimally affected, or altogether unaffected, by elevation.
 So while you’ll find recipes for cookies, cakes, and breads that have been tweaked for us mountain people, you’ll also find lots of things that anybody, anywhere can make.

 Yep, I’ve got one.
 I think food – at least the food that I cook in my own home – should be real, tasty, and unfussy.